AmirFaridi-2002/AmirFaridi-2002/README.md

 ---

 ### 💫 About Me
-- After exploring type and category theory, I'm self-studying formal methods, process algebra, and a bit of quantum computing.
+- After exploring Type Theory, Category Theory, and Coq (Rocq) Proof Assistant, I'm self-studying Formal Methods, Process Algebra, and Quantum Computing.
 - Passionate about the theoretical side of CS.
-- Like to code (most of the time 😅)
+- Like to code (most of the time!)
-- Also: binge-watching TV series is research-adjacent.

 ---